yvkozub/curl/docs/ECH.md

   "one.one.one.one" for WolfSSL.
 The latter works for both, so OK, we'll change to that.
-- There seems to be some difference in CA databases too - the WolfSSL version doesn't like ``defo.ie``, whereas the system and OpenSSL ones do.
+- There seems to be some difference in CA databases too - the WolfSSL version does not like ``defo.ie``, whereas the system and OpenSSL ones do.
 We can ignore that for our purposes via ``--insecure``/``-k`` but would need to fix for a real setup.
 (Browsers do like those certificates though.)